vimc/bb8/README.md

 the requested targets, and the SSL secrets from the Vault.
 For this reason, it is important that you do not push this image to any remote registry.

-Once the docker image is build, the setup script also creates required volumes for bb8, and invokes the built image to dump out the SSH key and known hosts file that will be required for the rsync container.
+Once the docker image is built, the setup script also creates required volumes for bb8, and invokes the built image to dump out the SSH key and known hosts file that will be required for the rsync container.